astridx/meinblog/content/posts/joomla/35ajoomla-plugins.en.md

 You have created a plug-in in the previous section.
 You have probably already configured other plugins in the plugin manager and know the different types.
 Plugins cover many different areas in Joomla.
 This chapter provides an overview of what plugins are and how they work within Joomla.<!-- \index{plugins} -->

-> In the [Joomla Documentation](https://docs.joomla.org/Plugin/Events)[^docs.joomla.org/plugin/events] you will find a list of all plugin groups with all associated events.
-Use this list as a quick reference when you have a task to do.
+> In the [Joomla Documentation](https://docs.joomla.org/Plugin/Events)[^docs.joomla.org/Plugin/Events] you will find a list of all plugin groups with all associated events.
+Use this list as a quick reference.

 ## What is a Joomla plugin?

 You already know that there are different types of extensions: Components, modules, templates, languages and plugins.
 While components, modules, templates and languages usually cause a direct output, a plugin typically works in the background.
 Plugins are versatile.
 Each plugin has its own purpose.
 Let's organise plugins a little.
 Even within Joomla, they are divided into plugin groups.
 It's much easier to understand the purpose if you look at each type separately.
-For example, content plugins and system plugins.
-Fortunately, it is not difficult to write a sample plugin.
-You already saw that in the last chapter.
 In this chapter, we will get an overview of the different types and their special features.

 ## Plugin types in the Joomla 4 core

 The Joomla core comes with a lot of plugins.
-These are divided into 22 plugin types and so is this part of the text.
+These are divided into 22 plugin types in Joomla 4.2 and so is this part of the text.
 For example, there is a chapter about content plugins and another one about system plugins.

-> For an overview of all plugins available in Joomla core and their associated events/events, see the [Joomla documentation](https://docs.joomla.org/Help4.x:Plugins:_Name_of_Plugin)[^docs.joomla.org/help4.x:plugins:_name_of_plugin].
+> For an overview of all plugins available in Joomla core and their associated events/events, see the [Joomla documentation](https://docs.joomla.org/Help4.x:Plugins:_Name_of_Plugin)[^docs.joomla.org/Help4.x:Plugins:_Name_of_Plugin].
 Check out the code if you need some programming inspiration.

 In my opinion, it helps to understand Joomla plugins if you study each type on its own.
 That is why we are doing this now.
 The types or groups are classified as follows: